dirvine/data_chain/docs/data_blocks.md

 still exist in small imbalanced networks.
 Such groups may be able to delegate responsibility to known larger nodes outwith their group, by passing data and also passing a `DtaChain` to prove validity.
 This can introduce an addition ot the `DataChain` object to provide pointers to data.
 In such cases the larger nodes should receive a proportion of any reward for doing so.
+It is, however, doubtful this particular paradigm will have to be enforced if possible archive nodes are pushed across groups as described above.